 Exit strategies can help you to trust your successor.
 Through planning and preparation, you can make sure that you are leaving your business in capable hands, allowing you to exit peacefully without worrying about the state of your company.

-What’s more is planning for the end will help you to increase value into your business ensuring that it looks favourable to potential buyers.
+Planning for the end will also help you to increase value into your business ensuring that it looks favourable to potential buyers.

 Sometimes external circumstances such as an illness, death, political changes, or a global pandemic can alter your plans.
 Having an exit strategy in place allows you to be more adaptable to any unexpected changes reducing the impact of adverse influences.
 It is also flexible enough to embrace new opportunities to add value to the business.

 To find out more about our expert consultants, check out our Who We Are page.

 At hgkc, we like to say that it is never too late to start your business exit plan.
 Ideally you should aim to begin three to five years before your exit, as the time to leave comes closer the more detailed this plan needs to be.

 Do you want to walk away from your business with nothing?
 Many business owners put their heart and soul into their companies, working a lifetime to get to where they are, however, they often fail to think about what happens to all that hard work when they choose to leave.

 Start your exit plan now and you can:

 Starting your exit strategy in advance gives you the time to work on what needs improving – if you think that your business isn’t as attractive as it used to be, that is what it will look like to potential buyers/investors too.

 Have you already been approached by someone wanting to buy your business?
 This means that your company may be doing well, and planning will help you raise wider interest from potential acquirers.